dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_unconstrained_sat.rst

 First, notice that when :math:`q_1` and :math:`q_2` both equal 0---state 1---the value of the objective function is 0 for any value of the coefficients.
-To favor this state, you should formulate the objective function to have a global minimum energy (the *ground state* energy of the system) equal to 0.
+To favor this state, you should formulate the objective function to have a global minimum energy (the :term:`ground state` energy of the system) equal to 0.
 Doing so ensures that state 1 is a good solution.

 Second, you penalize states 2 and 3 relative to state 1.
 One way to do this is to set both :math:`a_1` and :math:`a_2` to a positive value such as 0.1\ [#]_.